 Camp Sunrise, founded in 1994 as a 501(c)3 nonprofit organization, is Ohio’s only summer camp program developed specifically for children impacted by HIV/AIDS.
-Each summer, Camp Sunrise welcomes as many as 100 children to experience the joys of friendship, the love and support of a caring community, and an encouraging environment free of the stigma surrounding HIV/AIDS.
+Each summer, Camp Sunrise has welcomed as many as 100 children to experience the joys of friendship, the love and support of a caring community, and an encouraging environment free of the stigma surrounding HIV/AIDS.

-Children spend their days doing a variety of activities, including arts & crafts, sports, music, swimming, high ropes, and more.
-Nighttime activities include campfires, pool parties, movie nights, karaoke, and talent shows.
+Camp Sunrise has provided a unique opportunity experience traditional summer camp activities within a supportive, accepting, and encouraging community.
+Children have spent their days doing a variety of activities, including arts & crafts, sports, music, swimming, high ropes, and more.
+Nighttime activities have included campfires, pool parties, movie nights, karaoke, and talent shows.

 It is with mixed emotions that we announce that 2018 will be the final year of Camp Sunrise.